Mastering Portrait Lighting: Natural vs Artificial

 Lighting is the language of photography.
 It determines mood, texture, and focus.
+The same person, the same lens, the same camera — different lighting — different photo.

 The Case for Natural Light